CELTA Certificate

 Why study CELTA at NTU?

-The candidates on the course consist of a mix of undergraduate students (who are taking the course as part of their degree in TESOL) and externally recruited candidates.
-Our experience of operating the course in this way over many years is that it brings together people of a great variety of backgrounds who are able to share a wealth of different life experiences which, in addition to the rich intercultural exchange, really serves to enhance the collective knowledge and skills of the cohort.
+The candidates on the course consist of a mix of students, graduates and language-teaching professionals from the UK and overseas.
+This brings together people of a great variety of backgrounds who are able to share a wealth of different life experiences which, in addition to the rich intercultural exchange, really serves to enhance the collective knowledge and skills of the cohort.

 What you’ll study